roytang/blog/content/posts/2008/11/ptq-kyoto-i.md

 **

-I don&#8217;t remember the details, but I do remember I made a misplay here when I thought Skeletonize would give me the token even if it didn&#8217;t kill the target.
+I don&'t remember the details, but I do remember I made a misplay here when I thought Skeletonize would give me the token even if it didn&'t kill the target.
 Bad Magic player!
 RTFC!

 2-2 matches, 4-5 games